 The Credit and Operational Risk Measurement Committee is responsible for reviewing and approving changes to the operational risk model.
 The model is run quarterly based on updated parameters.
 Independent validation of the model is performed annually by the Model Risk Management Group.
 The Model Validation Review Committee is responsible for reviewing and approving the validation.

-The majority of operational risk at BNY Mellon is in our Global Collateral Services, Corporate Trust, and Asset Servicing business lines.
+The majority of operational risk at BNY Mellon is in our Asset Servicing business lines, Global Collateral Services, and Corporate Trust.

 Operational/Business Risk Management